 How it works

-Ontario's modernized funding model, as outlined in the Long-Term Care Home Capital Development Funding Policy, 2022, creates four new market segments based on population size: large urban, urban, mid-size, and rural.
-It offers long-term care operators in each category:
+Ontario's modernized funding model — Long-Term Care Home Capital Development Funding Policy, 2022 Version 1.01 — creates 4 new market segments based on population size:

-• an increased construction funding subsidy, tailored to the needs and challenges of the community which includes –
+• an increased construction funding subsidy, tailored to the needs and challenges of the community which includes:

 • a base construction funding subsidy for all eligible projects including small- or medium-sized home premiums if applicable